Fabric Bolt Widths: 36", 44", 54", and 60" Fabric Explained

 - Many stretch woven fabrics

-**Why 60 inches:** Knit fabric is produced on circular knitting machines that produce tubular fabric opened to its full flat width, often 60+ inches.
+Why 60 inches: Knit fabric is produced on circular knitting machines that create tubular fabric opened to its full flat width, often 60+ inches.
 The extra width allows efficient cutting of large pattern pieces (pants legs, full skirts) without vertical seams.

 When to use it: Knit garments (t-shirts, leggings, activewear), fleece blankets, stretch woven garments.
 The wider width means most garment pattern pieces fit without piecing.